 BRicK Partners, LLC

-The people at the core of BRicK Partners, LLC—principals Karen Muchin and Robin Snyderman,senior managers Beth Dever and Samantha DeKoven, project manager Ouida Jones, and senior consultant Roberto Requejo, bring decades of skill in public policy, finance, government relations and community engagement to their work.
+The people at the core of BRicK Partners, LLC—principals Karen Muchin and Robin Snyderman,senior managers Beth Dever and Samantha DeKoven, and project manager Ouida Jones, bring decades of skill in public policy, finance, government relations and community engagement to their work.

 Karen Muchin, Founder and Principal of BRicK Partners, LLC, has managed complex projects involving finance, policy and real estate for over 25 years.
 With BRicK Partners, Karen has supported the Illinois Attorney General’s funding for revitalization, housing counseling and technical assistance through the National Foreclosure Settlement awards to a variety of organizations throughout Illinois.
 Through BRicK, Karen has also worked with a group of employers in Buffalo, NY and Chicago-area developers to design and implement employer engagement strategies.
 Karen has also helped financial institutions with projects related to the Community Reinvestment Act and the Low Income Housing Tax Credit.